valancej/Anchore-Documentation/docs/install_compose.md

 ### Database requirements

-Anchore Enterprise uses PostgreSQL object-relation database to store data.
+Anchore Enterprise uses PostgreSQL object-relational database to store data.
 Before beginning install, determine whether you will be using the PostgreSQL database container that is automatically install or an external PostgreSQL instance.

 **Note:** See configuring external DB instance for more info.